alexbar-hub/AWS-Inspector-Report/README.md

 * an IAM role, with 3 policies, so that the Lambda can do its job;
 * a SNS Topic with 2 preconfigured subscriptions to get the notification into your mailbox;
 * an EvenBridge rule that triggers the Lambda above on a schedule;
+* a second S3 bucket with KMS encryption to host all your manually created reports (via console) with the following lifecycle rules in place:
+  * Transition to Glacier after 90 days
+  * Delete Incomplete Multipart Uploads after 7 days;
+  * Expire and delete objects after 5 years;
+* a KMS key used to encrypt the second bucket content

 Note: the link you receive is configured to expire after 12 hours for security reasons.